 Midwifery Approved Programs of study for bridging for IQNMs

-*Bridging programs are only available to internationally qualified nurses and midwives who are required by the National Board under s 53(c) of the National Law to undertake a bridging program following an assessment of their qualifications.
+*Bridging programs are now only available to internationally qualified nurses and midwives (IQNM) who are were required by the National Board prior to 2 March 2020 under s 53(c) of the National Law to undertake a bridging program following an assessment of their qualifications.
+These IQNMs will have relevant valid documentation permitting completion of an approved bridging program, (originally) issued prior to 2 March 2020.

 Programs of study classified as "Inactive" are not included in these lists.
 An online search is available for Inactive Programs of Study; these are programs of study no longer delivered by an education provider or are no longer approved for new enrolments by the National Board.